 The following drugs are usually used only when women cannot take combination oral contraceptives or when treatment with combination oral contraceptives is ineffective:

-GnRH agonists temporarily suppress estrogen production by the ovaries; however, treatment is limited to ≤ 6 mo because long-term use may result in bone loss.
-If treatment lasts >4 to 6 mo, a progestin or a bisphosphonate may be used concurrently (as add-back therapy) to minimize bone loss.
+GnRH agonists temporarily suppress estrogen production by the ovaries; however, treatment is limited to ≤ 6 months because long-term use may result in bone loss.
+If treatment lasts > 4 to 6 months, a progestin or a bisphosphonate may be used concurrently (as add-back therapy) to minimize bone loss.
 If endometriosis recurs, women may need to be treated again.

 Danazol, a synthetic androgen and an antigonadotropin, inhibits ovulation.
 However, its androgenic adverse effects limit its use.